turingschool/curriculum/source/projects/headcount.markdown

 ## Iteration 0 - The Structure

-For our first iteration, we're going to build out a complete "slice" of project functionality across 2 of our data files.
-This process will include:
+For our first iteration, we're going to build out a complete "slice" of project functionality across several of our data files.

-1. Reading and parsing data from the appropriate CSV files
+For this iteration, the slice we'll be focusing on deals with Enrollment data by district.

+To complete the iteration, we'll need to achieve the following:

+1. Provide a top-level interface to query for information by District name
-2. Creating domain objects out of this data
+2. Create basic domain objects for the District and Enrollment data
-3. Constructing appropriate relationships between domain objects where needed
+3. Construct appropriate relationships between Districts and underlying Enrollment data
-4. Using the collected domain objects to answer analytical questions about the underlying data
+4. Use these domain objects to answer some basic analytical questions about enrollment by district.

-The data files we'll be tackling in this iteration include:

 ![Iteration 0](http://i.imgur.com/hKqZTWG.png)